PDeXchange/pac-support/docs/FAQ.md

 ```bash
 ssh -i ~/.ssh/id_rsa root@<ip> # Replace <ip> with actual IP available in 'Access Information'
 ```
-***Note***: if there is an issue connecting to the service, please wait for around 2-3 minutes and try doing ssh once again.
+***Note***: Post creation of service and its available, please wait for few minutes before accessing.

 ---

 ## 8. How do I contact support?

 **Answer:**
-If you're having issues, you can open an issue on our [GitHub Issues Page](https://github.com/PDEXchange/pac-support).
+If you're having issues, you can reach out to us at **PowerACL@ibm.com**, or open an issue on our [GitHub Issues Page](https://github.com/PDEXchange/pac-support).
 Our team will get back to you as soon as possible.

 ---